-- A. One week time frame between lab and Competency must pass unless C.I. approves for unusual case.
+- A. One-week time frame between lab and Competency must pass unless C.I. approves for unusual case.
 Students must perform One Patient Procedure under Direct Supervision Prior to performing an ICCE.
-A staff radiographer must initial on student's personal evaluation form. - B. Patient selection must include a wide variety of patient types, (i.e. pediatric, trauma, geriatric, ambulatory, etc.) Selection of these Clinical Competency Evaluations shall be based upon progressive levels of difficulty. - C. Clinical Competency Evaluations pass grade is 90%.
-There will be a record keeping of grades, evaluation forms, performance objectives and record maintenance of all CCEs of each student. - D. When the student has demonstrated his/her competency in all categorical examinations, that student is deemed competent in the identified category.

-- E. ICCEs must include all projections for each examination, as identified by the hospital's procedure policies or standard operating procedure manual (SOP).
+A staff radiographer, clinical instructor, or clinical coordinator must initial on student's personal evaluation form. - B. Patient selection must include a wide variety of patient types, (i.e. pediatric, trauma, geriatric, ambulatory, etc.) Selection of these Clinical Competency Evaluations shall be based upon progressive levels of difficulty. - C. Clinical Competency Evaluations pass grade is 90%.
+There will be a record keeping of grades, evaluation forms, performance objectives and record maintenance of all CCEs of each student. - D. When the student has demonstrated his/her competency in all categorical examinations, that student is deemed competent in the identified category. - E. ICCEs must include all projections for each examination, as identified by the hospital's procedure policies or standard operating procedure manual (SOP).
 ICCEs may not include only one projection, unless identified as such in the hospital's SOP for the examination. - F. First semester mobile rotation will be observational only.
-Competencies in Mobile begin in second semester after theory. - G. After a student has demonstrated competency in a given examination, he/she may perform that examination under indirect supervision.
-The following parameters constitutes indirect supervision: Supervision provided by a licensed Radiographer who is immediately available to assist students regardless of the level of student achievement.
-"Immediately available" is interpreted as the presence of a licensed radiographer adjacent to the room or location where a radiographic procedure is being performed.
-This availability applies to all areas where ionizing radiation equipment is in use.
-NO REPEATS WITHOUT THE PRESENCE OF A LICENSED RADIOGRAPHER, who approves the procedure prior to the Re-Exposure is allowed, REGARDLESS OF THE STUDENT'S LEVEL OF COMPETENCY.
+Competencies in Mobile begin in second - i. semester after theory. - ii.
+G. After a student has demonstrated competency in a given examination, he/she may perform that - iii. examination under indirect supervision.
+The following parameters constitutes indirect supervision: - iv.
+Supervision provided by a licensed Radiographer who is immediately available to assist students - v. regardless of the level of student achievement.
+"Immediately available" is interpreted as the - vi. presence of a licensed radiographer adjacent to the room or location where a radiographic - vii. procedure is being performed.
+This availability applies to all areas where ionizing radiation - viii. equipment is in use.
+NO REPEATS WITHOUT THE PRESENCE OF A LICENSED - ix.
+RADIOGRAPHER, who approves the procedure prior to the Re-Exposure is allowed, - x.
+REGARDLESS OF THE STUDENT'S LEVEL OF COMPETENCY. - xi.
+Mobile or surgical procedures may not be done without the presence of a qualified, currently - xii. licensed radiographer "immediately available" to assist the student regardless of level of student xiii. achievement.

-Mobile or surgical procedures may not be done without the presence of a qualified, currently licensed radiographer "immediately available" to assist the student regardless of level of student - H. The radiography students shall always be supervised during the 24 month educational program of its equivalent by a currently licensed radiographer (LRT).
-Additional qualifications may be defined by the educational program and/or clinical affiliate.
-(All Competency evaluations must be done by the JRCERT approved Clinical and Designated Clinical Preceptors from the time the patient is brought into the room until they leave). - I. Clinical Lab schedules are given to students for reference.
-Schedule is followed as close as possible barring student and staff availability.
-Lab demonstrations are given for the learning benefit of student's clinical performance prior to lab evaluations.
+- G. The radiography students shall always be supervised during the 24-month educational program of - i. its equivalent by a currently licensed radiographer (LRT).
+Additional qualifications may be defined - ii. by the educational program and/or clinical affiliate.
+(All Competency evaluations must be done by - iii. the JRCERT approved Clinical and Designated Clinical Preceptors from the time the patient is brought into the - iv. room until they leave). - H. Clinical Lab schedules are given to students for reference.
+Schedule is followed as close as possible - i. barring student and staff availability.
+Lab demonstrations are given for the learning benefit of student's - ii. clinical performance prior to lab evaluations.